-A prior alcohol-related revocation of license within the past 10 years
+- A prior alcohol-related revocation of license within the past 10 years

 The new law will lower the blood alcohol concentration factor from .20 to .16 as an aggravating factor.

 Driver’s License Revocation Periods Change

 The greatest changes coming on July 1st will be to the duration of license revocation.
 First-time offenders who refuse to test will have their license revoked for two years rather than one.
 If a driver charged for the first time has a BAC reading over .16, they will not be able to apply for a work permit and their license will be revoked for a year.
 The only way for them to legally drive is to participate in the interlock program.

 Second-time offenders who refuse to test or whose BAC exceeds .16 will lose their license for two years.
 These drivers will be permitted to drive if they participate in the interlock program.

 The new law will prevent any person who is charged with at least three driving under the influence offenses within 10 years from reinstating their driver’s licenses without participating in the interlock program.
 They will be granted a limited license or “work license” for at least the first year of the participation with the interlock program and have their full license privileges restored for the following years.

 Individuals charged with their third DUI within 10 years will have their driving privileges revoked for three years.
 Offenders charged with driving while intoxicated for their fourth time within 10 years’ time will have their licenses revoked for four years.
 People charged with their fifth offense within 10 years will have their licenses revoked for six years.

 The Importance Of Good Legal Representation

-With so much at stake, it is crucial you hire an experienced local attorney if you are facing charges of driving under the influence.
+With so much at stake, it is critical you hire an experienced local attorney if you are facing charges of driving under the influence.
 A lawyer can be a strong advocate for you and will explain your options to you at each step of the legal process.